Best red wine picks for 2025

 Full bodied red wine

-A full bodied red wine is known for its richness, intensity and strong tannins.
+Full bodied red wines are known for their richness, intensity and strong tannins.
 They often showcase deep fruit flavors and gain added complexity from oak aging.
-These are the best red wines to pair with steak and are well suited for aging.
+These are good red wines to pair with steak and are well suited for aging.

 From: $53.99

-Let’s see together some options from the red wine sweetness chart.
+Let’s see together some options for the best red wines to drink charted by sweetness.

-Full-bodied Giuseppe Quintarelli Recioto della Valpolicella Classico a Roberto Corvina
+Sweet red wine.
+Giuseppe Quintarelli Recioto della Valpolicella Classico “A Roberto” 2015 - Italy

 Red wine food pairing essentials: the perfect matches

-To make the best food pairing choice for red wines you need to start from structure: tannins love fat and protein, acidity loves salt and tomatoes, oak and alcohol want richness.
+To pair nice red wines with food you need to start from structure: tannins love fat and protein, acidity loves salt and tomatoes, oak and alcohol want richness.
 Full bodied red wines pair wonderfully with rich dishes such as steak or hearty stews.
-For lighter, more delicate dishes or pasta opt for light or medium bodied wines like Merlot.
+For lighter, more delicate dishes or pasta opt for light or medium bodied wines like Pinot Noir or Merlot.

 Below is a table of the best red wine food pairing examples based on the wine body, designed to help you find the perfect match.

-Cured meats & cold meats Bricco dell’Uccellone Barbera d’Asti – Braida – Barbera Dry, well integrated tannins, high acidity, full body
+Cured meats & cold meats Bricco dell’Uccellone Barbera d’Asti – Braida Dry, well integrated tannins, high acidity, full body

-Steak, roasts, braised meats Barolo Le Rocche del Falletto – Bruno Giacosa – Nebbiolo Dry, fruity, firm tannins, full body
+Steak, roasts, braised meats Barolo Le Rocche del Falletto – Bruno Giacosa Dry, fruity, firm tannins, full body

-Pasta dishes, roasts, grilled tuna, and vegetable-based dishes Valle Dell’Acate Vittoria Il Frappato 2022 – Frappato Dry, fruity, soft and smooth tannins, freshness, medium body
+Pasta dishes, roasts, grilled tuna, and vegetable-based dishes Valle Dell’Acate Vittoria Il Frappato 2022 Dry, fruity, soft and smooth tannins, freshness, medium body

 Aged cheese, parmigiano reggiano, cheddar, gouda Shafer Relentless – Shafer Vineyards – Syrah/Shiraz Dry, smoky, firm tannins, balanced acidity, full body